densitydesign/wlm-backend/README.md

 There is another type of queries setup in the system, based on a single SPARQL query defined to gather monuments pertaining to a specific Wikipedia category, expressed by a `Q number`
 Such query is described in the file:

-server/wlm/main/SPARQL-typologies.txt
+- `server/wlm/main/SPARQL-typologies.txt`

-in this file, the symbol `wd:Q_NUMBER_TYPE` must be replaced with the actual Q number referring to the category we want to search.
+In this file, the symbol `wd:Q_NUMBER_TYPE` must be replaced with the actual Q number referring to the category we want to search.
 These categories and the replacement are handled automatically by the project.

 In order to extend the categories for which the query is run, the following file must be edited:

-wlm/main/WIKI_CANDIDATE_TYPES.csv
+- `wlm/main/WIKI_CANDIDATE_TYPES.csv`

 This file is a csv containing a row for each category, with the attributes q_number,label,group that must be provided.